HaveAGitGat/Tdarr/updater/README.md

 | linux_arm (Armv7 64) | ✔       | ✔      | ✔    |✔      | -       |
 | Docker               | -       | ✔ tdarr:1.99.08| ✔  tdarr_node:1.99.08    | ✔     | -       |

+Descriptions:
+Updater - Module used to update the other modules Server  - The core of Tdarr.
+All modules connect with it.
+Does not to any encoding.
+Node - Module used for transcoding.
+Can be run on same machine as server or remotely.
+WebUI - Module used for web user interface.
+Can be run on same machine as server or remotely.
+Desktop - Module used for desktop user interface.
+Can be run on same machine as server or remotely.
+Has options to start up server/node.

 Download the relevant Tdarr_Updater:

 <a href="https://storage.googleapis.com/tdarr/versions/1.99.05/linux_x64/Tdarr_Updater.zip" target="_blank">Tdarr_Updater linux_x64 </a>